Traceability

 Why traceability is important

 Traceability is a key tool for increasing transparency in supply chains.
-We view traceability as a means to an end, not the end in itself.
+We view traceability as a means to an end, not the end itself.
 We map our supply chain in order to:

 - Better understand our sourcing areas and where suppliers operate.